Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Introduction

-In this letter, we demonstrate that there is no need to resort to suppression of the diffusion coefficient to explain the angular size of the $\gamma$-ray halo around Geminga.
-Instead, we show for the first time that the characteristics of the Geminga $\gamma$-ray halo are explained by properly accounting for the transition between two propagation regimes, the ballistic and the diffusive propagation.
+In this paper, we demonstrate that there is no need to resort to suppression of the diffusion coefficient to explain the angular size of the $\gamma$-ray halo around Geminga, Monogem and PSR J0622+3749.
+Instead, we show for the first time that the characteristics of such $\gamma$-ray halos are explained by properly accounting for the transition between two propagation regimes, the ballistic and the diffusive propagation.
+We focus first on the cases of Geminga and Monogem (HAWC data) and then apply our model also the the case of PSR J0622+3749 (LHAASO data).

 Previous studies of the HAWC data have been performed under the assumption of diffusive CR transport at any time after the injection of $e^{\pm}$.
 However, the propagation of electrons deviates from such a simple picture.
 At the first stage, determined by the timescale $\tau_c=3D(E)/c^2$ after injection, electrons with energy $E$ propagate ballistically.
 Then, as time passes, the multiple deflections experienced in the turbulent circumstellar magnetic field lead to the isotropization of the particle directions, i.e. the propagation proceeds in the diffusive regime.
 The formal application of the diffusion theory to timescales smaller than $\tau_c$, faces the so-called superluminal propagation problem \citep{Aloisio-2005ApJ...625..249A, Parizot-2008A&A...479...97G, Aloisio-2009, Prosekin-2015}.
 This can be seen by comparing the diffusion, $r_{\rm{diff}}$, and ballistic, $r_{\rm{ball}}$, distances travelled over a time $t=\alpha \tau_c $: $r_{\rm{diff}} \sim \sqrt{D\alpha\tau_c} \sim \sqrt{\alpha} \tau_c c$ and $r_{\rm{ball}} =\alpha \tau_c c$, respectively.
 For $t \lesssim \tau_c $ ($\alpha < 1 $), $r_{\rm{diff}}>r_{\rm{ball}}$ and the propagation speed in the diffusive regime would exceed the speed of light.
 A fully relativistic extension of the diffusion equation, which would solve such problem, has not been found yet (see e.g.~\cite{Dunkel-2007PhRvD..75d3001D, Aloisio-2009} for a discussion), so that it is necessary to adopt approximate solutions, in which the ballistic and diffusive regimes are recovered in the appropriate limits and the two solutions are somehow sewed together (see e.g~\cite{Aloisio-2005ApJ...625..249A, Malkov-2017PhRvD..95b3007M} and Eq.~24 of \cite{Prosekin-2015}).